18F/18f.gsa.gov/content/posts/2019-12-03-long-term-teams.md

 3. ***Ongoing Development ➡️ Sunset***: Nothing lasts forever, especially on the web.
 The last phase of a project is concerned with how to responsibly and thoughtfully shut it down and help users move to a better solution.

-{% image "assets/blog/long-term-teams/happy-path.png" "Chart of the three legs of the software creation process" %}
+{% image "assets/blog/long-term-teams/happy-path.png" "Chart of the three legs of the software creation process: launch, ongoing development, and sunset" %}

 Consider security.
 Security is a vital area of work at every stage.
 It can't ever be finished, since the external landscape changes all the time.
 A long-running engineering team has the benefit of understanding the product itself and a responsibility to keep it secure.
 In this scenario, teams can discover opportunities to improve the security, rather than spending all their time reactively.
 (See "[DevOps and Security on a Small Team](https://medium.com/nyc-planning-digital/devops-and-security-on-a-small-team-8709cfc5b0aa)" by TTS's own Aidan Feldman for a wonderful municipal example.)